pytools4dart/pytools4dart/pytools4dart/examples/README.md

 ### Goal

-*Create the most simple simulation, i.e. a turbid plot with particular optical properties and simulate an RGB acquisition.*
+*Create a simple simulation: a turbid plot with particular optical properties and simulate an RGB acquisition.*

 ### Algorithm